The time- and mindkeeper — your local-first AI work companion

 Local-first by default

-Hobby runs entirely on your machine — no account, no cloud, BYO API key.
+Local runs entirely on your machine — no account, no cloud, BYO API key.
 Companion and Pro add a hosted token quota and cross-device sync, but the source of truth stays your plain-text directory.

 Bring your own model

 Claude, GPT, Gemini, local Ollama, LM Studio, any OpenAI-compatible endpoint.
-Hobby is BYO key.
+Local is BYO key.
 Companion and Pro include a frontier-model quota so you can stop juggling keys — or keep your own for sensitive work.

 Still a real productivity tool